 That said, Goyal observed that the predominant trend in 2021 was short-term engagements (less than 12 months), known as project deals, especially among small and midsize organizations.
 However, the interesting point that Goyal emphasized was the inclination of small and mid-sized organizations towards RPO project-based deals.
 This approach, he said, indicates their tendency to test the waters before committing to long-term enterprise deals.
 He added that as first-generation buyers or early adopters of RPO, these smaller organizations typically start with project-based engagements as a litmus test.
 If these short-term deals align with their more extensive talent acquisition strategies, these entities tend to switch to longer-term enterprise engagements.
 He said this trend should persist in the midterm future among small- and mid-sized organizations.

-Lokesh Goyal explains the data showing the tendency of small- and mid-size firms testing RPO with Project RPO.
+Lokesh Goyal explains the data showing small- and mid-size firms finding value in testing RPO with Project RPO.

 Joe Marino, Chief Operating Officer with Hueman People Solutions, pointed out that between 2020 and 2022, the top-ranked challenge for organizations was the availability and supply of skilled talent.
 Now in 2023, it's superseded by the cost of hiring talent, possibly due to the economic downturn.
 The price may decrease as a primary concern if inflation lowers, causing the focus to return to talent supply and demand.